Fraud Blocker

 • Customer sharing gap: Guru offers no built-in portal for customers; publishing content online needs extra API work.

-Guru is an AI-powered knowledge platform for internal wikis, enterprise search, and lightweight intranets.
+Guru is an AI-powered knowledge management platform for internal wikis, enterprise search, and lightweight intranets.
 It lets teams create bite-sized answer cards and organize them into searchable collections.
 Guru suggests content in real time, so users see relevant answers inside the tools they already use.

 • Connects with tools like Slack, Teams, Zendesk, and Google Workspace

-Top 10 Guru Alternatives in 2025
+Top 10 Guru Alternatives in 2026

-Here’s a detailed look at the best alternatives to Guru in 2025:
+Here’s a detailed look at the best alternatives to Guru in 2026:

 livepro